bevyengine/bevy/crates/bevy_reflect/README.md

 });

 // This means we no longer have direct access to MyType or its methods.
 We can only call Reflect methods on reflect_value.
 // What if we want to call `do_thing` on our type?
-We could downcast using reflect_value.downcast_ref::<MyType>(), but what if we
+// We could downcast using reflect_value.try_downcast_ref::<MyType>(),
-// don't know the type at compile time?
+// but what if we don't know the type at compile time?

 // Normally in rust we would be out of luck at this point.
 Lets use our new reflection powers to do something cool! let mut type_registry = TypeRegistry::default();